 The Story of Mr. Timothy Brown and…2 more

 Mr. Timothy Ray Brown, known in the scientific world as the “Berlin Patient”, had been living with HIV.
 When a life-threatening opportunistic infection caused by the said virus, Acute Myeloid Leukemia (AML) struck him, his doctors were prompted to perform Bone Marrow Transplant to cure the blood cancer and save his life.
-However, the AML relapsed after a few months resulting to another BMT for the patient.
-Luckily for Mr. Brown, the painful experiences from the complex procedures he underwent to gain cure from AML proved even better for him.
+However, the AML relapsed after a few months resulting in another BMT for the patient.
+Luckily for Mr. Brown, the painful experiences from the complex procedures he underwent to gain a cure from AML proved even better for him.
 It defeated not only his cancer but also his HIV/AIDS.

-It has been 12 years since the story of the American-born, who has stopped taking his anti-retroviral drugs after recovering from his BMT Procedure, rang loudly in the health community and across the globe for being the first man to have been officially “cured” from HIV.
+It has been 12 years since the story of the American-born, who has stopped taking his antiretroviral drugs after recovering from his BMT Procedure, rang loudly in the health community and across the globe for being the first man to have been officially “cured” from HIV.

 Now, after long years of silence on HIV/AIDS cure-related news, it seems that 2019 ushers new hope for people living with HIV and everyone in-fear of the virus.

 In a recent science conference in Seattle, USA, scientists announced that another possible cure may have been achieved in another HIV positive individual.
 From the likes of the first appellation, they call him the “London Patient”.
-Still unknown or anonymous, this person has ben declared to have no traces of HIV in his body for 18 months since his first and last Bone Marrow Transplant.
+Still unknown or anonymous, this person has been declared to have no traces of HIV in his body for 18 months since his first and last Bone Marrow Transplant.
 BMT was done because he developed Hodgkins Lymphoma, another form of blood cancer.

 Despite the hesitation of others to fully declare him cured given the relatively short duration, clinical studies prove that it only takes weeks for HIV to come back after a person stops his/her anti-HIV drugs – leading many to hope high for the future of HIV cure.